high-performance-spark/high-performance-spark-examples/README.md

 # History Server

 The history server can be a great way to figure out what's going on.

+By default the history server writes to `/tmp/spark-events` so you'll need to create that directory if not setup with

+`mkdir -p /tmp/spark-events`

+The scripts for running the examples generally run with the event log enabled.

 You can set the SPARK_EVENTLOG=true before running the scala tests and you'll get the history server too!

+e.g.

+`SPARK_EVENTLOG=true sbt test`

+If you want to run just a specific test you can run [testOnly](https://www.scala-sbt.org/1.x/docs/Testing.html)

+Then to view the history server you'll want to launch it using the `${SPARK_HOME}/sbin/start-history-server.sh` then you [can go to your local history server](http://localhost:18080/)